MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 ## Enable features at the organization level

 When you enable a feature at the organization level, you essentially turn it on for all users of your account.
 Each user can then disable the feature if they so choose.
-If you disable a feature at the organization level, user settings are not changed.
+If you disable a feature at the organization level, user settings aren't changed.
 Users can enable or disable the feature on their own.

 > [!TIP]
 > If you don't see the **for this account** menu option, then you aren't a member of the Project Collection Administrators group.
 To get added as one, see [Change project collection-level permissions](../../organizations/security/change-organization-collection-level-permissions.md).